This is the seventh article in the series

 I rrespective of how carefully we develop the initial taxonomy, it will evolve as the information it describes, users, and their use-cases evolve over time.
 New terms are introduced by the industry analysts, new concepts emerge, terminology and usage changes, and some terms go out of fashion or become obsolete as marketing spins new words.

 It will, therefore, help to view your taxonomy as a living organism.
 Just like other living beings, a taxonomy that cannot evolve and adapt will perish, as the users won’t find value in using it.
-The initial taxonomy design should be adaptable and the software that we use should make it easy to perform regular maintenance tasks.
-The following are some common maintenance tasks that are needed to keep the taxonomy relevant at all times:

 1. Addition of New Terms (tags)